*Updated: October 20th, 2020*

-The games we encounter in a casino like blackjack, roulette, and craps, feel as if they have always existed, but are actually relatively modern.
-Walk into an original 1660s casino in Venice, Italy and none of these would be found.
-Visit an Old West saloon mid-1800s and the cards being dealt would be for a hand of Faro.
-Sit down at a poker table in the 1960s and the antes would be Stud, not Texas Hold’em.
-Stroll over to the slot machines pre-1970s and you would find no video poker, progressive slots, or 3D titles.
+Attractions encountered in a casino like blackjack, roulette, and craps, feel as if they’ve always existed, but they’re actually relatively modern.
+Walk into an original 1660s gaming establishment in Venice, Italy and none would be found.
+Visit an Old West saloon in the mid-1800s and cards being dealt would be for a hand of Faro.
+Sit down at a 1960s poker table and antes would be for Stud, not Texas Hold’em.
+Stroll over to pre-1970s slot machines to confirm neither video poker, progressives, nor 3D titles are found.
 In short, plenty has changed, mostly due to everything moving onto the Internet.

-Casino games are typically grouped into three categories: table games using dice, cards, and wheels; electronic gaming machines, such as slots and video poker; and, random number ticket alternatives like keno and bingo.
-Some places also offer sports betting on events, including acceptance of horse racing wagers.
-Bets taken are usually determined by random outcomes, with the obvious exception of poker, which is played amongst a group of individuals.
+Online casino games are typically grouped into three categories: tables using dice, cards, or wheels, electronic machines such as slots, and then random number ticket inventions like keno and bingo.
+Action taken is usually determined by arbitrary outcomes, with the obvious exception of poker, which is played amongst a group of individuals being hosted.

-Sometimes, certain forms of gambling become unpopular and stop being offered, never to be seen again.
-Those profiled on this site are considered the most popular, enjoyed around the world.
-Some are reminiscent of earlier games of chance, whereas others have no clear ancestral ties whatsoever.
-However, a characteristic they share is odds advantage for the House – this is something you can safely bet on for every future gambling release.
+Occasionally, certain creations fall out of favor and are pulled, never to be seen again, so those profiled here are considered the most popular ones enjoyed around the world today.
+Some are reminiscent of earlier contests of chance, whereas others have no clear ancestral ties whatsoever.
+However, a characteristic they all share is House advantage.

-A casino stays in business by offering payouts that are not quite equal to “true odds”.
-For example, when tossing a die, the true probability that any of the six numbers will be rolled are 1 in 6, but instead of paying 5-1, the House only pays 4-1.
-Consequently, it’s vitally important one understands the House Edge: the return a player can expect over one sitting of play.
-Best returns to the player result from activities requiring an element of skill and strategy, as with blackjack.
-Anything easily learnt or subject to pure luck, such as roulette, usually reaps lower rewards.
+Simply stated, a casino stays in business by offering payouts not quite equal to “true odds”.
+For example, when tossing a die, the true probability that any of the six numbers will be rolled are 1 in 6, but instead of paying 5-1, the House only awards 4-1.
+Consequently, it’s vitally important one understands House Edge: the financial return players can expect over a gambling session.
+Mathematically, largest returns are found on activities requiring an element of skill and strategy, as with blackjack.
+Anything easily learnt or subject to pure luck, such as roulette, often reaps lower rewards over time.